-Pathways College offers degree programs in an online format delivered through the Canvas Learning Management System.
+Pathways College offers degree programs in a distance education format delivered through the Canvas Learning Management System.
 Students are expected to be able to work independently by completing assignments, participating in discussions, and completing assessments in a timely manner.

-Pathways College defines its academic year as three semesters (trimesters), each offering two eight-week terms.
-Full-time students are expected to enroll in a minimum of two courses (each worth 3 semester credits) during each eight-week term for a total of four courses per trimester, equaling 12 credits.
+Pathways College defines its academic year as two semesters.
+There is also a third Summer Session, which is considered a semester, to enable students to remain continuously enrolled throughout the year and to complete an academic program more quickly.
+Each semester offers 16 weeks of study organized into either two 8-week modules or four 4-week modules.
+Full-time students are expected to enroll in a minimum of two 3-credit courses during each 8-week module or one 3-credit course during each 4-week module for a total of four courses per semester, equaling 12 credits.
 The graduation requirement for a bachelor's degree is 120 semester credits.
-Continuing students will be enrolled in courses at the start of each trimester which include courses in both eight-week terms.
-New students may start their program of study at the beginning of the eight-week term.
+Continuing students will be enrolled in courses at the start of each semester which include courses in either the 8-week modules or the four-week modules.
+New students may start their program of study at any time during the semester, or at the beginning of a four-week module.

-Certificate program (non-degree) courses are offered in the online format.
-Each program has a defined timeframe, See the certificate program information for length of these programs.
+Certificate program (non-degree) courses are offered in the distance education format.
+Each program has a defined timeframe.
+See the certificate program information for length of these programs.